 Traditional Chinese Medicine on the other hand may provide some answers when traditional western methods fail due to its more holistic perspective on disease treatment which involves the mind, body, and spirit.
 Traditional Chinese medicine can not only treat infertility for the physical conditions but also separates itself due to the fact that it can help with the emotional reasons by treating what is causing infertility first.
 It may also be able to help with infertility caused by physical abnormalities or environmental factors such as exposure to toxins, radiation, chemicals etc. This is because Traditional Chinese Medicine infertility treatment is based around acupuncture to help regulate hormones and increase blood flow into the uterus.
 The purpose of acupuncture for infertility is not to cure infertility but rather to improve fertility rates by stimulating egg production.
 Acupuncture has been shown in studies to improve infertility rates by up to 48%.

-The Difference Between Each Treatment Option
+The Difference Between Western and Chinese Medicine Infertility Treatment

 Although both treatment options can produce results, in some cases, there’s one option that is better for you personally than another.
 In the end, infertility treatment is just one personal choice in what can be a complicated life experience.
 As with all things health-related, it’s important to research and explore your options before making that final decision.

 The biggest difference between the two is that one is all-natural and the other is not.
 As mentioned before, Traditional Chinese Medicine infertility treatment focuses on acupuncture to help regulate hormones and increase blood flow into the uterus which helps to hopefully heal the health issue rather than trying to work around it.
-Western medicine infertility treatment, on the other hand, focuses on unnatural remedies such as in vitro fertilization to help increase a couple’s chances of conceiving (or adopts if need be).
+Western medicine infertility treatment, on the other hand, focuses on unnatural remedies such as in vitro fertilization to help increase a couple’s chances of conceiving (or adopt if need be).

 The second biggest difference is the cost of each of these treatments.
 Western doctors will often recommend IVF in cases where traditional western methods fail because they have a lot of extra cash on hand for this treatment option.
 The average cost of an IVF cycle in the U.S. is $12,400, according to the American Society of Reproductive Medicine.
 This price will vary depending on where you live, the number of medications you’re required to take, the number of IVF cycles you undergo, and the amount your insurance company will pay toward the procedure.
 No matter how you look at it, that is a large chunk of cash to have on hand.
-This is why many people will switch to Traditional Chinese Medicine because it’s more cost-effective (by at least $10,000).
+Many people will switch to Traditional Chinese Medicine infertility treatment because it’s more cost-effective (by at least $10,000).
 However, in some cases, you can even opt-in to do both treatments at the same time!
 If you have the money on hand and you’d like to solidify your chances, we’ve seen many patients who get IVF and TCM treatments working together to achieve conception.

 Which Treatment Option Should You Choose